Kostecki/Console-LED-Trigger/README.md

 ### WiFi Setup

 - On first boot or if no WiFi is saved, the ESP32 starts an **Access Point** named `Console-LED-AP`.
-- Connect to that network from your phone/laptop.
+- Connect to that network (http://192.168.4.1) from your phone/laptop.
 - A captive portal will appear.
 Enter your WiFi credentials.
 - The ESP32 will save the SSID and password for future use.

 If connection fails, the device reboots and retries WiFi/AP setup.

+To change WiFi or MQTT credentials the WiFi Manager configuration can be reset via with tactile switch labeled "WIFI RESET" on the board.
+The device will reboot and broadcase its Access Point.

 ### Web Dashboard